anish5207/Docker/README.md

 # Introduction:

-This repository contains a complete setup for wordpress with mysql server inside the docker container.
+This infrastructure contains a complete setup for wordpress with mysql server inside the docker container.
 WordPress is an online, open source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system

 # What is the need of docker ??